An EFT origin of Secluded Dark Matter: Introduction

-In this work, our primary aim is to develop an EFT description of a non-minimal secluded dark matter and subsequently examine its phenomenological ramifications\footnote{The EFT description of thermal WIMPs can be found in~\cite{Beltran:2008xg,Cheung:2012gi,Zheng:2010js,Belyaev:2018pqr,GAMBIT:2021rlp}.}.
-In particular, we investigate how the DS gets populated in the first place in a generic EFT-motivated framework where both $\textit{DM} \,\, \textit{DM} \; \leftrightarrow a \, a$, and $\textit{DM} \, a \leftrightarrow a \, a$ conversion processes could take place in a thermally decoupled or a secluded dark sector.
+In this work, our primary aim is to develop an EFT description of a non-minimal secluded dark matter and subsequently examine its phenomenological ramifications\footnote{The EFT description of thermal WIMPs can be found in~\cite{Beltran:2008xg, Cheung:2012gi, Zheng:2010js, Belyaev:2018pqr, GAMBIT:2021rlp}.}.
+In particular, we investigate how the DS gets populated in the first place in a generic EFT-motivated framework where both $\textit{DM} \,\, \textit{DM} \; \leftrightarrow a \, a$, and $\textit{DM} \, a \leftrightarrow a \, a$ conversion processes could take place in a thermally decoupled or a secluded DS.
 Here, we have assumed that the DS is comprised of a single dark matter candidate $(\chi)$ and a lighter mediator particle ($\xi$; can be identified with `$a$' above), which are fermionic in nature.

 The population of the DS is originally induced and subsequently influenced by the VS through a series of dim-$6$ four-Fermi vertex operators.
 These operators are formulated within the framework of an EFT derived from a UV-complete model.
 The UV complete model we have considered for our purpose is an extended version of the type-X two Higgs Doublet Model (2HDM).
 The choice of a 2HDM scenario facilitates the incorporation of Yukawa-like portal interactions.
 On the other hand, our preference for only lepton-specific portal couplings makes us choose the type-X variant.
+The charged Higgs bosons of the type-X 2HDM would trigger lepton flavor universality violation (LFUV) at the tree level in the decays of the tau lepton into electron and muon and hence draws a lower bound on its mass~\cite{Logan:2009uf}.
 Such an extended type-X 2HDM with lepton-specific portal interactions is further motivated by different astrophysical and cosmological observations~\cite{Nomura:2019wlo, Dey:2021alu}.

-In particular, we have introduced a global $U(1)_{e - \mu}$ symmetry that gives rise to the portal couplings between $\xi$ and the $e, \mu$ flavored leptons and also allows for both the conversion processes (as mentioned earlier) becoming active within the DS.
-However, one may also choose a different global symmetry for the portal couplings.
+The particular choice of an extended 2HDM framework is solely to ensure generation of the required effective operators in the theory for DM masses ($m_\text{DM}$) ranging from $\mathcal{O}(10)\,\text{GeV}$ to $\mathcal{O}(10)\,\text{TeV}$.
+Such a scenario typically requires mass scales much heavier than $m_{\text{DM}}$, for example additional, heavy Higgs states, which are to be integrated out to generate the effective scale $\Lambda$.
+In passing we note that similar effective operators in the DS may also arise in more general or beyond–2HDM UV-frameworks, provided that sufficiently heavy Higgs fields are present in the theory.